 In many cases, depending on the work load of the contractor you choose, they will set your expectations.
 Developing architectural plans, MEP plans and going through the entire regulation and approval process can change the timeline of your project.
 Frequently, these variables are out of both your’s and your GC’s control.

 How much time should you allow for the process of planning, designing and finishing an office build out?

 There is no rule-of-thumb on this one.
-Everything will depend on your space, your needs and the nature of your improvements or build out.
-For smaller to mid-sized build outs you may want to allow at least several months for the design process and several more for the actual build out.
+Everything will depend on your space, your needs and the nature of your improvements or office build out.
+For a smaller to mid-sized office build out you may want to allow at least several months for the design process and several more for the actual office build out.
 Larger spaces will obviously have different considerations, so adjust your expectations accordingly.
 Overall, you’ll want to think critically and understand what your goals are in the beginning.
 Deliberating on your floor plan, getting an early start, and getting the right people involved from the beginning makes a considerable difference in your overall satisfaction and the quality of your build out.

 Connect with Stryker Construction

 Connect with us today.
 If you’re considering using a tenant improvement allowance to remodel your dental office, medical office, warehouse, retail or any other commercial office space let us know.
 At the very least, we can lend you some extra information and educate you further regarding your options.
 We are proud Northern Nevada community partners and we’re here to help with your office build out or design!